 Students with other disabilities often need certain considerations also.
-If you have questions or considerations for any student please call the DSS office at ext.
-2546 for more information.
+If you have questions or considerations for any student please call the DSS office at 925-969-2182 for more information.

 Additional considerations are generally not needed for students with cardiac disorders except when the course requirements involve an unusual amount of physical activity or if medical complications arise that cause them to miss class.